-- Every Car Is a Pinto: Car chases would often end with one car catching fire and/or exploding.
+- Every Car Is a Pinto: Car chases often end with one car catching fire and/or exploding.

 - Watch the Paint Job: Sometimes Hunter manages (by audacity, oversight or sheer luck) to requisition a new car from the department, rather than the Alleged Car he will usually be given.
 The people in charge of the car pool will invariably be very upset about serial wrecker Hunter getting his hands on a pristine vehicle, and there is a lot of angst over in which shape he'll return it.
 Of course, the car is totalled or at least severely damaged during the episode.
 This leads to another show of angst and anger when the car is returned.

 - White Sheep: Hunter comes from a Mob family but has chosen to join the police.
 He sometimes uses his connections to get information from his relatives, who also try to use him to get inside police information (which he doesn't allow).
 This only happens in the first season, and Hunter's mob background is never mentioned in later seasons.